ADVANCED MEDICINAL CHEMISTRY - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-The module brings undergraduates to a position of knowledge which would facilitate strong understanding and skills in a new role in drug discovery research.
-It covers knowledge and skills required for all aspects of the modern drug discovery process and also teaches developments in inorganic medicinal chemistry, antibiotics and polymer therapeutics.
+The module brings students to a position of knowledge, understanding and skills which would facilitate a new role in drug discovery research.
+It covers the most important aspects of modern medicinal chemistry in detail and also teaches developments in radioisotope medicinal chemistry, antibiotics and nanotherapeutics.